zxj8806/THG-Track/README.md

-# THGSL: Temporal Heterogeneous Graph Structure Learning for Satellite-Video Multi-Object Tracking
+# THG-Track: Temporal Heterogeneous Graph Structure Learning for Satellite-Video Multi-Object Tracking

-Official code for **“THGSL: Temporal Heterogeneous Graph Structure Learning for Satellite-Video Multi-Object Tracking”**
+Official code for **“THG-Track: Temporal Heterogeneous Graph Structure Learning for Satellite-Video Multi-Object Tracking”**

 > **Note on datasets**
 > Datasets are **not included** in this repository because many are large and/or license-restricted.